logzio/logz-docs/_source/logzio_collections/_tracing-sources/nodejs-otel-auto.md

 ##### Create a tracer file

-Create a file named `tracer.js` with the following configuration:
+In the directory of your application file, create a file named `tracer.js` with the following configuration:

 ```javascript
 'use strict';